by Dr. Lawrence Wilson

 In these cases, toxic metals, especially lead, had been displacing the phosphorus level upwards.
 As the toxic metal is eliminated from the body, the hair phosphorus decreases to where it should be.
 This phenomenon is called displacement.

 Another possibility is that as certain toxic metals are removed from the body, they may temporarily interfere with protein biosynthesis and cause a lower phosphorus reading.
-More research is needed on this topic.

 ”On fire” pattern.
 This is defined as an increase in the hair phosphorus of 2 mg% or more on a retest.
 This is an excellent sign, indicating better vitality and improved speed of protein biosynthesis.